DivanDesign/EvolutionCMS.snippets.ddColumnBuilder/README.md

 #### 1. Elements → Snippets: Create a new snippet with the following data

 1. Snippet name: `ddColumnBuilder`.
-2. Description: `<b>6.0</b> Выводит элементы (например: результаты Ditto, ddGetDucuments, ddGetMultipleField и т. п.) в несколько колонок, стараясь равномерно распределить количество.`.
+2. Description: `<b>6.0</b> Outputs items (e. g. results of ddGetDucuments, ddGetMultipleField, Ditto, etc.) in multiple columns, trying to distribute them evenly.`.
 3. Category: `Core`.
 4. Parse DocBlock: `no`.
 5. Snippet code (php): Insert content of the `ddColumnBuilder_snippet.php` file from the archive.